lwidm/nvim/README.md

 1. Download the GnuWin32 package for Make from [here](https://gnuwin32.sourceforge.net/packages/make.htm).
 2. Install Make by running the installer.
 3. Add Make to your system PATH.
 The default installation path usually is: `C:\Program Files (x86)\GnuWin32\bin`.
 1. install make
- 2. install clang (using visual studio)
+ 2. Install clang (using visual studio)

 #### 6. Install CMake
-1. Download the cmake installer from the [official website](https://cmake.org/download/)
+1. Download the Cmake installer from the [official website](https://cmake.org/download/)
 2. Install CMake by running the installer.
 3. Make sure CMake is added to your system PATH (this should happen during the installation process)